Skip to content

 Playhouse Derry

-As the place was once named City of Culture, you can’t pass up the opportunity to experience art and culture in Derry.
-Take a trip to the award-winning Playhouse Theatre in Derry, first established back in 1992 by Pauline Ross.
-It has since grown into one of the leading multidisciplinary community art centres in the city.
+As the place was once named the City of Culture, you can’t pass up the opportunity to experience art and culture in the city.
+Take a trip to the award-winning Playhouse Theatre in the city, established in 1992 by Pauline Ross.
+It has since become one of the city’s leading multidisciplinary community art centres.

-The popular theatre is home to a 174 seat theatre, a brilliant education department, as well as dance studios and home to a variety of culture/art groups.
+The popular theatre has a 174-seat theatre, a brilliant education department, dance studios, and a variety of culture/art groups.

-It’s one of a handful of places in Ireland that’s still creating shows and touring their theatre show around the country.
-You’ll be sure to find a lot of fun and interesting shows/events taking places at the Playhouse, a nice way to spend a few hours in Derry!
+It’s one of a handful of places in Ireland that are still creating shows and touring their theatre shows around the country.
+You’ll be sure to find a lot of fun and exciting shows/events at the Playhouse, an excellent way to spend a few hours in Derry!

 The Craft Village

-With a medieval sense and chic antiques coming with cozy restaurants, the Craft Village should be added to your itinerary during your visit to Derry.
-And don’t forget to check out tons of graffiti art which will be brilliant for snapping away.
+With a medieval sense, chic antiques, and cosy restaurants, the Craft Village should be added to your itinerary during your visit to Derry.
+Don’t forget to check out tons of graffiti art, which will be brilliant for snapping away.
 Finally, it’s a pleasant place to enjoy a drink and stroll, combining contemporary style with old-fashioned sensibility.

 The Craft Village is an excellent destination for families or everyone who wants a warm vibe.
 You will be surrounded by a vast collection of cafes and craft shops, making it a heaven for souvenirs and picking antique pieces.

-Unless you want to bit something from vendors lined the avenue with a welcoming setting, it’s one of the free things to do in Derry, Northern Ireland.
+Unless you want to buy something from vendors lining the avenue with a welcoming setting, it’s one of the free things to do in Derry, Northern Ireland.
 Also, the Craft Village usually houses some energetic events on different occasions that would be a great chance to catch a glimpse of the distinctive culture of this charming city.

 Come here in the morning or night, no matter what, you will enjoy its delights.